 Today, no one can say anymore that the Korean Urban scene is a One Hit Wonder on the global scale.
 With tenacity and panache, the scene knew how to assert itself and reinforce its place, uniting a real public all over the world.
 So yes, if it wasn’t obvious yet, we love Korean hip-hop and people might retort us that this rise isn’t that big, that we are biased; however, the YouTube’s view counters of several M/Vs and World Tour more and more frequent don’t mislead.
 Such phenomenon cannot be the consequences of just some successful tracks.
 No, it doesn’t.
 The roots of the phenomenon are deeper.

-When one watches a Korean M/V, the first thing catching the attention isn’t always the music in itself but rather the image which goes along.
+When one watches a Korean M/V, the first thing catching the attention might not always be the music in itself but maybe the visual which goes along.
 As weird as it looks, there is, in most of the Korean productions such an importance granted to the M/V aesthetic and atmosphere that this is kind of a common fact for people to be firstly stricken by them.
-Even the most simplest M/V, are in fact the result of a meticulous and thorough colour-grading (Ed: the colour-grading is nothing else than the colour and contrast work during post-production).
-It is not that Westerns productions are not well-made, far from it, but there is clearly a kind of Korean touch which is probably not free from some influence of the Asian cinema:
+Even the most simplest M/Vs, are in fact the result of a meticulous and thorough colour-grading (Ed: the colour-grading is nothing else than the colour and contrast work during post-production).
+It is not that Westerns productions are not well-made, far from it, but there is clearly a kind of Korean touch which is probably not free from some influence of the Korean cinema:

 From left to right and top to the bottom: